 Do I need to know SQL?
 No. Skip if empty needs no SQL at all.
 It just checks whether the file has any rows.
 Custom SQL is there for when you want a more specific rule.

 Why is there no condition on my image or PDF attachment?
-Turn on Also fetch data (enables conditions) in the Tableau task's export options, then run the task again.
-Image and PDF attachments only get a condition once their data is available.
+Turn on Also fetch data (enables conditions) in the Tableau task's export options.
+Image and PDF attachments only get a condition once that's enabled.

 Does this affect scheduled runs?
 Yes.
 Conditions apply to every run of the report, whether it's scheduled, triggered by a webhook, or started with Run Now.
 Each run checks the files it just generated.